 Supporting organizations going through change

-Who is Niagara Bottling?
+Who is Medicago?

 Since 1963, Niagara Bottling has been producing high-quality, low-cost bottled water.
 With a mission of “delivering an unbeatable combination of quality, price, and service through hard work and innovation”, the organization has grown to be the largest family-owned and operated bottled water company in the U.S. and a key driver of innovative bottle design and high-speed manufacturing.
 Their work has helped create the global bottled water industry as it is today.

 With an eye on continued excellence, Niagara Bottling now plans to increase its global footprint by opening facilities and markets in Australia and Mexico.